ballerina-platform/ballerina-lang/README.md

 This will create a fat JAR file with the dependencies included, inside the `target` folder.

 ## Usage
-Add the `ballerina-container-support-0.8.1.jar` file to `bre/lib/` folder in the Ballerina distribution.
+Add the `ballerina-container-support-0.93.jar` file to `bre/lib/` folder in the Ballerina distribution.

 ### `ballerina docker` Command Line Usage
 ```
-create docker images for Ballerina program archives
+create docker images for Ballerina program files

 Usage:
 ballerina docker <package-name> [--tag | -t <image-name>] [--host | -H <docker-hostURL>] --help | -h --yes | -y